-- mortgage arrangement fees, valuation and money transfer

-- legal fees

-- stamp duty land tax

-- removal costs.
+- mortgage arrangement fees, valuation and money transfer - legal fees - stamp duty land tax (Land and Buildings Transaction Tax in Scotland) - removal costs.

-If your mortgage fees get added on to the mortgage, this will add to the total cost of borrowing over the lifetime of the mortgage.
+If you add your mortgage fees on to the mortgage, this will add to the total cost of borrowing over the lifetime of the mortgage.